 - Life insurance policy premium of Rs 50,000

 - Purchase of ELSS fund of Rs.
 25,000

 - PF of Rs 1,200

-Aditi can also claim deduction under section 80TTA for interest on savings bank account of Rs 7,800.
-Maximum deduction available under this section is Rs 10,000 or interest earned.
+Aditi can also claim deductions under section 80TTA for interest on savings bank account of Rs 7,800.
+The maximum deduction available under this section is Rs 10,000 or interest earned.

 TDS deducted Rs 2,000 by previous employer and Rs 1,200 by Bank on Fixed Deposit Interest.

 |Total Taxable Income||7,14,700|

 |Less: Deductions under Section 80D||12,000|

 Total tax payable by Aditi is Rs 34,498.
 Do note that Aditi has not paid any advance tax and since her tax liability exceeds Rs.
 10,000 in one year – Aditi should have paid advance tax.
 Since no advance tax has been paid by her interest shall be charged under section 234B and 234C.

 Other taxes applicable to Aditi